roeszler/kapthol/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites for Kaptain Holiday.
 The links will open to a new tab to allow easy navigation for the user.
+  - The footer section includes information for the user on the legal format and registered office address of the Kaptain Holiday business.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media and share with people / businesses they may know that may use the kaptain holiday service(s).

 ![Footer Pic](assets/images/readme/love_running_footer.png)